santosh-burada/30_days_challenge/NBA_DATALake_Day3/README.md

    - Data is fetched from an external API and stored in S3.

 2. **Metadata Cataloging:**
-   - Glue catalogs the S3 data by creating a database and table that define its schema.
+   - Glue catalogs the S3 data by creating a database and a table that define its schema.

 3. **Data Querying:**
    - Athena uses the Glue metadata to run SQL queries on the S3 data.